thegrumpys/odop/docs/Help/htt.md

 The design library is a database physically located on an Internet server, a.k.a. "in the cloud".
 Design information stored in the design library does not appear on the local storage of your computer.
-In order to save designs into the design library it is necessary to be logged into an ODOP user account.
+In order to save designs into the design library it is necessary to sign into an ODOP user account.
 See: [User Accounts](../About/userAccounts).

 ___